-The main issue most people have with Wear OS is poor battery life.
+The main issue most people have is poor battery life.
 Depending on which device you buy, your watch might last anywhere from 18 hours to two or three days on a single charge.
-Battery life was a big problem with early Wear OS devices, which oftentimes had smaller batteries and old processors.
+Battery life was a big problem with early devices, which oftentimes had smaller batteries and old processors.
 Now, companies are getting smarter with battery-saving features.

-Unfortunately, there aren’t many easy ways to fix Wear OS battery drain.
+Unfortunately, there aren’t many easy ways to fix the operating system’s battery drain.
 You can turn off certain functions like the always-on display, GPS for location, or NFC, but these are system-level features that should be able to be kept on at all times.

 Many of the most prevalent Wear OS problems are out of users' hands.